Oranjestad Introduction Walking Tour, Oranjestad

 6) Fort Zoutman Historical Museum of Aruba

-The Fort Zoutman Historical Museum stands as a testament to the island's enduring history.
+The Fort Zoutman Historical Museum reflects the island's rich history and heritage.
 Constructed in 1796 for coastal defense, it is the oldest remaining building in Oranjestad.

-Fort Zoutman was erected over a two-year period, with the primary purpose of safeguarding the coastline of Aruba.
-Named after Dutch Rear Admiral Johan Arnold Zoutman, the fort played a pivotal role in protecting the island from potential threats.
-Adjacent to the fort, the Willem III Tower, built in 1868, served a dual purpose as a lighthouse and public clock tower.
-This iconic structure, marking the original entrance to the fort, illuminated the coastline for 95 years before its light was extinguished in 1963.
+Fort Zoutman was built over a two-year period to safeguard Aruba’s coastline.
+Named after Dutch Rear Admiral Johan Arnold Zoutman, the fort played a key role in protecting the island from potential threats.
+Adjacent to the fort, the Willem III Tower, completed in 1868, served as both a lighthouse and a public clock tower.
+This structure, marking the fort’s original entrance, illuminated the coastline for 95 years until its light was extinguished in 1963.

 7